-This is the first of a two-semester intensive course in clinically oriented human anatomy from a regional approach.
-Microscopic and gross human anatomy are studied utilizing lectures, classroom demonstrations, human cadaver dissections, dissection videos, computer anatomic modeling software, radiographs, magnetic resonance imaging, tomography, radionucleotide bone scans, and hands-on functional demonstrations.
-Biomechanics are studied from a functional and clinical approach.
-Emphasis is on the head, neck, upper extremity, thorax, brain and spinal cord structures.
+This is the first of a two-term intensive course in clinically oriented human anatomy from a regional approach.
+Microscopic and gross human anatomy are explored utilizing lectures, classroom demonstrations, human cadaver dissections, dissection videos, computer anatomic modeling software, radiographic, magnetic resonance, computerized tomographic and radionucleotide images, and hands-on functional demonstrations.
+Biomechanics will be studied from a functional and clinical approach.
+Emphasis is on the head, neck, upper extremity, thorax, and brain and spinal cord structures.
+Concurrent with PT 718